 This unit will exceed the capability of most common extension cords.
-You should only operate this unit on a 10 gauge extension cord that is 50 ft or less in length.
+You should only operate this unit on an 8 gauge extension cord that is 50 ft or less in length for 240V use.
+For 120V use, use only with a 10 gauge extension cord that is 50 ft or less in in length.
 Do not operate on smaller gauge extension cords.
 Operation on cords that are undersized or excessive in length may damage the machine and void the warranty.